tsunami416604/azure-docs.hu-hu/articles/cosmos-db/sql-api-sql-query-reference.md

 |[IS_PRIMITIVE](#bk_is_primitive)|[IS_STRING](#bk_is_string)||

 ####  <a name="bk_is_array"></a> IS_ARRAY
- Azt jelzi, hogy ha a megadott kifejezés típusú tömb egy logikai értéket ad vissza.
+ Egy logikai érték, amely azt jelzi, ha a megadott kifejezés típusa egy tömböt ad vissza.

  **Syntax**